larsrh/website/topics/crdt/06-time.md

 This should sound oddly familiar to you, my dear reader.
 In fact, the third rule is transitivity, and the entire thing defines → to be a partial ordering.
-Note though that there is a small difference in the way Lamport defines this and the way I defined this in [in an earlier episode](02-contracts):
+Note though that there is a small difference in the way Lamport defines this and the way I defined this in [an earlier episode](02-contracts):
 → is not reflexive, so it would be more accurate to compare → to < on numbers (instead of ≤).

 The second important consequence of this insight is that if two events are concurrent, then they cannot causally affect each other.